About Optimist Collective

 History of Optimist Collective

-Optimist Collective launched during the 2020 lockdown by Elina Pasok and Dan Kert in North-West London as an essential outlet for creativity and art.
+Optimist Collective launched during the 2020 lockdown by a visual artist Elina Pasok and a musician Dan Kert in North-West London as an essential outlet for creativity and art.

 Music, paintings, photography, literature and regular philosophical debates surround us on a daily basis and at some point, ideas, colours and shapes started spilling over onto our clothes.
 This was the beginning of Optimist Collective.